Pembrokeshire: Governance, politics and public services

 The Shire Hall, Haverfordwest (left) and County Hall, Haverfordwest (right).

 Under the Local Government Act 1888, an elected county council was set up to take over the functions of the Pembrokeshire Quarter Sessions.
 It was based at the Shire Hall, Haverfordwest.
 This and the administrative county of Pembrokeshire were abolished under the Local Government Act 1972, with Pembrokeshire forming two districts of the new county of Dyfed: South Pembrokeshire and Preseli – the split being made at the request of local authorities in the area.
 Under the same Act, civil parishes were replaced by communities across the whole of Wales.
 In 1996, under the Local Government (Wales) Act 1994, the county of Dyfed was broken up into its constituent parts, and Pembrokeshire has been a unitary authority since then.
 A new County Hall was built in 1999 in Haverfordwest and serves as the county council's headquarters.
 In 2017 Pembrokeshire County Council had 60 members and no political party in overall control; there were 34 independent councillors.

 In 2009, the question of county names and Royal Mail postal addresses was raised in the Westminster parliament; it was argued that Royal Mail's continued use of the county address Dyfed was causing concern and confusion in the Pembrokeshire business community.
 The Royal Mail subsequently ceased requiring county names to be used in postal addresses.

 In 2018, Pembrokeshire County Council increased council tax by 12.5 per cent, the largest increase since 2004, but the county's council tax remains the lowest in Wales.
 In 2023 the council published its corporate strategy document for 2023-28.

 The Pembrokeshire (Communities) Order 2011 established the most recent arrangement of communities (the successors to civil parishes) in the county which have their own councils; see the foot of this page for a list of communities.

 From 2010 to 2024, Pembrokeshire returned two Conservative MPs to the Parliament of the United Kingdom at Westminster: Stephen Crabb for Preseli Pembrokeshire and Simon Hart for South Pembrokeshire which is represented jointly with West Carmarthenshire.
-The corresponding Members of the Senedd (MSs) returned to the Senedd (Welsh Parliament) in Cardiff are Paul Davies and Samuel Kurtz respectively, both Conservatives.
+The corresponding Members of the Senedd (MSs) returned to the Senedd (Welsh Parliament) in Cardiff until 2026 were Paul Davies and Samuel Kurtz respectively, both Conservatives.

 The two UK parliament constituencies covering Pembrokeshire (in pink) from 2024.
 1 = Mid and South Pembrokeshire, 2 = Ceredigion Preseli.

-From 2024, Pembrokeshire was represented by the new UK Parliament constituencies Ceredigion Preseli and Mid and South Pembrokeshire which, in the 2024 General Election, returned Ben Lake (Plaid Cymru) and Henry Tufnell (Labour) respectively.
+Since 2024, Pembrokeshire is represented by the new UK Parliament constituencies Ceredigion Preseli and Mid and South Pembrokeshire which, in the 2024 General Election, returned Ben Lake (Plaid Cymru) and Henry Tufnell (Labour) respectively.
+Since 2026, the county is part of the Ceredigion Penfro Senedd constituency together with the county of Ceredigion to the north, with the constituency having elected three MSs for Plaid Cymru, two for Reform UK and one Conservative.

 Pembrokeshire is served by the Mid and West Wales Fire and Rescue Service and Dyfed-Powys Police.